yenting-chen/SAT-Solver/README.md

 Upon variable assignment, the lists are changed accordingly and checked to see if there is any conflict or unit clause under the current assignment.

 ### Non-Chronological Backtracking
-1-UIP cut and conflict clause is found by repeatedly resolving the current cut and a clause, and a simulation of variable assignment is done on the learned clause to update the list and table mentioned above.
+1-UIP cut and conflict clause is found by repeatedly resolving the current cut and a clause, and simulation of variable assignments is done on the learned clause to update the list and table mentioned above.

 ### Heuristic
 Variables are sorted in decreasing order of number of occurrences in clauses.
 The ordering is used to assign true/false values to variables, and the values assigned are randomized by using rand() and a static seed.